 When publishing the reference year 2017, the result of the 2019 annual review was implemented.
 In connection with this review, a change was made in the method for balancing the calculations to obtain one single GDP result.
-With the new method, applied as of 2015 in the calculations, the analysis process was altered and replaced by a more enhanced automatic balancing method, which takes into account estimated and judged uncertainty in the statistical sources and calculation methods used.2
+With the new method, applied as of 2015 in the calculations, the analysis process was altered and replaced by a more enhanced automatic balancing method, which takes into account estimated and judged uncertainty in the statistical sources and calculation methods used.1

-When the reference year 2018 was published in early 2020, the result of a minor review was implemented.
+When the reference year 2018 was published in early 2020, the result of a minor revision was implemented.
 The changes in this review were largely due to various EU requirements as part of the revision cycle of the calculations for gross national income (GNI) completed in 2019.
 Some changes were also made for better coherence between the National Accounts and the Balance of Payments.
 Also, the methods of the new balancing procedure were reviewed.
 The model was used in the same way in the calculations of the reference years 2019 and 2020.
+Due to resource constraints during 2022 and 2023, the decision was taken to rely more heavily on the automated balancing procedure in the compilation of the accounts for the reference year 2021.
+This entailed less focus than usual on product group and industry analysis and is presumed to have certain adverse consequences on the quality, particularly concerning detailed levels of the accounts.
+The deterioration in quality applies only to the reference year 2021 and will persist until the release of the benchmark revision in May of 2024.

-Presented below, for certain annual calculations, is the total discrepancy between supply and use before balancing with the balancing model.
+Presented below, for a series of annual calculations, is the total discrepancy between supply and use before balancing with the balancing model.